Brazil's beleaguered currency rebounds after intervention threat

 BOAO, China China will substantially cut the number of sectors closed to foreign investment, its central bank governor said on Sunday.

-BRASILIA/SAO PAULO Brazil's currency rebounded strongly after the central bank vowed to defend it with every weapon it had, lifting the real off all times lows struck earlier on Thursday as investors fretted over the outlook for Latin America's largest economy.
+BRASILIA/SAO PAULO Brazil's depressed currency rebounded on Thursday after the head of its central bank vowed to use all instruments in its arsenal to curtail the real's collapse as investors fret over the future of Latin America's largest economy.

-The real plumbed a new low of 4.248 to the U.S. dollar before bouncing back to end the day at 3.99 after central bank president Alexandre Tombini warned he was ready to use Brazil's $371 billion foreign reserves to calm the foreign exchange market if needed.
+The real, which earlier in the session had tumbled to a new all-time low of 4.248 to the U.S. dollar, bounced back to 4.023 after central bank president Alexandre Tombini, in an unscheduled press briefing, did not rule out selling part of the country's $371 billion foreign reserves to calm the exchange rate market.

-"In this process, all instruments are available for the central bank," Tombini told an unscheduled press briefing.
+"In this process (to tame volatility), all instruments are available for the central bank," Tombini said.
 "Foreign reserves are an insurance that could and should be used."

 The currency rallied further, bringing its gains for the day to 3.0 percent, after the Treasury announced a program of daily debt auctions to provide liquidity to the local debt market.